hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Alopecia X in Dogs
+Understanding Alopecia X in dogs

 Alopecia X, also known as “Black Skin Disease” or “Coat Funk”, is a skin condition that primarily affects only certain breeds of dogs, particularly ones with a plush coat – longer, fuller fur.
 Alopecia X manifests in a disruption of normal hair growth, which leads to bald spots.
 It’s a somewhat mysterious and poorly understood disorder, but it is believed to be linked to hormonal imbalances, specifically involving sex hormones.